 - 1. Determine Hypotheses:

 - What were the hypotheses that you tested?
-If any variables were excluded, discuss why they were removed from the subsequent analysis and why you chose to remove them.
+If any variables were excluded, discuss why they were removed from the subsequent analysis.

 - 2. Analyze Data:

 Which variable(s) contained missing values and how were they treated?
 Why was the technique chosen appropriate?
 Which variable(s) contained outliers?

 How did you identify and handle them?
 What variable(s), if any, were skewed?
-How did you handle them?
-What partition size(s) were utilized?
+How did handle them? you What partition size(s) were utilized?
 It is appropriate to replicate the 70/30 split that the baseline utilized; however, if a more optimal partition was utilized that did not result in over-training the model then discuss the results.

-3. Predictive Model:

-For each predictive model technique, discuss the technique and the properties that resulted in the best fit model?
+- 3. Predictive Model: - For each predictive model technique, discuss the technique and the properties that resulted in the best fit model?
 Compare the results of the selection statistics and discuss which model produced the best fit.
 Present the results of all of the selection statistics.
 Compare the misclassification rate of each model type that was evaluated and discuss the difference in the results of both Type I and Type II errors.
-How do these errors impact investigators?

-4. Scored Results: Which cases resulted in the five highest probabilities for generating a SAR?
+Recall that a type I error occurs when a true null hypothesis is rejected, and a Type II error occurs when you fail to reject a null hypothesis when it is really false.
+How do these errors impact investigators? - 4.
+Scored Results: Which cases resulted in the five highest probabilities for generating a SAR?
 Were there any cases that were not previously flagged by the baseline model that were flagged by your best fit model?